-Recalls involving products of Chinese origin continued to increase in 2012 and have led to recognition of the need for international liaison with the authorities in China.
-The EU, US and Japan have memoranda of understanding with the Administration for Quality, Supervision, Inspection and Quarantine of the People's Republic of China (AQSIQ) for information sharing and cooperation in addressing problem products.
+China remains the country of origin for the majority of recalled products.
+As a result, the EU, US and Japan have memoranda of understanding with the Administration for Quality, Supervision, Inspection and Quarantine of the People's Republic of China (AQSIQ) for information sharing and cooperation in addressing problem products.
 The key issue of traceability of manufacturers of unsafe products in China continues to be a challenge for AQSIQ and the EU authorities.
 However, cooperation with Chinese authorities and businesses continues to be developed on an EU level, with encouraging results.
 The 'RAPEX-China' system, which allows for regular and rapid exchange of information between the EU and the Chinese Product Safety Administration has certainly proved beneficial, often preventing unsafe products from being exported to the EU.
 There are also other bilateral agreements, and protocols such as the US/EU Guidelines for information exchange and on administration cooperation, and AUZSHARE, a computerised database on enforcement matters for Australian and New Zealand authorities.